-Anatomical Breast Augmentation is a cosmetic surgery procedure to increase the size and shape of a woman’s breasts using special anatomically correct (teardrop) shaped implants.
+Anatomical breast augmentation is a cosmetic surgery procedure to increase the size and shape of a woman’s breasts using special anatomically correct (teardrop) shaped implants.

 If you have breasts that have atrophied after pregnancy or are minimally droopy, but you do not want a breast lift, an anatomically correct breast implant may be what you need.
-This teardrop shaped implant can provide more upper breast fullness while at the same time allowing more lower breast projection.
-This implant can be placed either under the breast muscle or on top of the breast muscle depending on how much natural breast tissue is available.
+This teardrop-shaped implant can provide upper breast fullness while at the same time allowing more lower breast projection.
+This implant can be placed either under or on top of the breast muscle, depending on how much natural breast tissue is available.

-An anatomical breast implant is a silicone shell filled with saline (salt water) solution or silicone gel.
+An anatomical breast implant is a silicone shell filled with saline (saltwater) solution or silicone gel.
 The implant can be placed either under the breast tissue or beneath the breast muscle.
 Incisions are usually made around the areola (the dark skin around the nipple) so that proper implant placement can be better controlled.
 The implants are then inserted, centered, vertically aligned and the incisions closed.
 An ace bandage or support bra will be placed around the breasts to hold them in the correct position.